iwona-pekala/a11y-bug-fixes/html/dialog/dialog-role-or-name-not-read-by-screen-readers.md

 2. Is it Android TalkBack or iOS VoiceOver?
    - If **Yes**
         - This is TalkBack issue only - If you are sure that no other screen readers are affected, then STOP.
 This is a bug in TalkBack, there is no workaround.
-        - This is iOS VoiceOver, there is a role, no name, but at least role should be read.
+        - This is iOS VoiceOver, there is a role, there is no name, but the role should be read.
 Add a name, VoiceOver doesn't read dialog role, when a name is missing.
+Retest.
+Start over if the issue persists.
-     If **No** - Go to the Role section.
+   - If **No** - Go to the Role section.

 ## Role
 1. Find HTML for the dialog's container.